ASRAAM

-The Advanced Short Range Air-to-Air Missile (ASRAAM), also known by its United States designation AIM-132, is an imaging infrared homing (heat seeking) air-to-air missile, produced by MBDA UK, that is designed for close-range combat.
+The Advanced Short Range Air-to-Air Missile (ASRAAM), also known by its United States designation AIM-132, is an imaging infrared homing air-to-air missile, produced by MBDA UK, that is designed for close-range combat.
 It is in service in the Royal Air Force (RAF), replacing the AIM-9 Sidewinder.
-ASRAAM is designed to allow the pilot to fire and then turn away before the opposing aircraft can close for a shot.
-It flies at well over Mach 3 to ranges in excess of 25 km.
-It retains a 50 g manoeuvrability provided by body lift technology coupled with tail control.
+The ASRAAM is designed to allow the pilot to fire and then turn away before the opposing aircraft can close for a shot.
+It flies at over Mach 3 to ranges in excess of 25 km.
+It retains a 50 g maneuverability provided by body lift and tail control.

 The project started as a British-German collaboration in the 1980s.
-It was part of a wider agreement in which the US would develop the AIM-120 AMRAAM for medium-range use, while the ASRAAM would replace the Sidewinder with a design that would cover the great range disparity between Sidewinder and AMRAAM.
+It was part of a wider agreement in which the US would develop the AIM-120 AMRAAM for medium-range use, while the ASRAAM would replace the Sidewinder with a design that would cover the great range disparity between the Sidewinder and the AMRAAM.
 Germany left the programme in 1989.
 The British proceeded on their own and the missile was introduced into RAF service in 1998.
 It is being introduced to the Indian Air Force, the Qatar Air Force and the Royal Air Force of Oman, and formerly saw service in the Royal Australian Air Force.

-Parts of the missile have been used in the Common Anti-aircraft Modular Missile.
+The ASRAAM is also the base design for the Common Anti-Aircraft Modular Missile (CAMM) used by the British Army, Royal Navy and several allied forces in the surface-launched role.
+A surface-launched variant of the ASRAAM itself, called Raven, has been improvised for the Armed Forces of Ukraine.

 History

-Prior work

-The first extensive use of IR missiles took place during the Vietnam War, where the results were dismal.
-The AIM-4 Falcon, the USAF's primary missile, scored hits only 9% of the time it was fired, while the US Navy's AIM-9 Sidewinder fared only slightly better, depending on the model.
-It became clear that there were two basic issues causing the problem.
-One was that the pilots were firing as soon as the missile saw the target in the seeker, any time it was in front of the launch aircraft.
-However, the seekers had a very limited field of view so if the target aircraft was flying at right angles to the launcher, it would fly out of the seeker's view even as it left the launch rail.
-The other was that the missile would be fired at ranges where it could not reach the target, running out of speed and simply falling to the ground.
-The US addressed this through new training that helped pilots understand the limits of their missiles and fly their aircraft into positions that maximized the chance of a hit.